Amalaga19/Amalaga19/README.md

 ### Hello!
 I'm Andres 👋
 ### About Me
-I'm passionate about [technology and innovation and would like to get into cybersecurity once my program is over].
+I'm passionate about technology and innovation and would like to get into cybersecurity once my program is over.
 From coding to exploring innovative solutions, I'm on a journey to expand my knowledge and contribute to the ever-evolving field of computer science.
 Let's connect and explore the possibilities together!

 <!--